-Specialized Mental Healthcare Nissan has put together a specialized team led by a mental health professional to care for the mental well-being of employees.
+Specialized Mental Healthcare

+Nissan has put together a specialized team led by a mental health professional to care for the mental well-being of employees.
 In 2005, in cooperation with external mental healthcare specialists, the company introduced the Employee Assistance Program (EAP), a mental healthcare program providing employees with consistent care covering everything from prevention and early diagnosis to treatment and recovery.
 Since fiscal 2007 the program has expanded to include production-line workers, giving employees and their family members access to mental-health professionals for consultations, diagnosis and counseling.
-Nissan also offers specialized care programs that respect employee privacy, such as the yearly "Stress Check," through which employees receive advice from a doctor via e-mail or letter.
+Nissan also offers specialized care programs that respect employee privacy, such as the yearly "Stress Check," through which employees receive advice from a doctor via email or letter.
 In fiscal 2011 the company's mental health training was extended to cover items bolstering the mental health of individual employees.
 Nissan promotes mental healthcare through a wide range of approaches.

-Rehabilitation Center to Facilitate Return to Work Appropriate support mechanisms are required to facilitate an employee's return to work in case of long-term or recurrent absence due to a mental or physical ailment.
+Rehabilitation Center to Facilitate Return to Work

+Appropriate support mechanisms are required to facilitate an employee's return to work in case of long-term or recurrent absence due to a mental or physical ailment.
 Nissan's support in this area includes rules established in 2008 for the use of external rehabilitation centers to ease employees' return to the workforce following long-term or recurrent absence.
 An in-house rehabilitation facility opened in 2012.
 By offering various programs suited to the needs of the respective workplaces, Nissan is seeing improvements in the return-to-work ratio.
-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL

-DIALOGUE WITH EMPLOYEES For both Nissan and its employees to continue to grow in the face of globally expanding corporate activities, employees need to understand the direction in which the company is moving and implement their own actions toward the achievement of business objectives.
+DIALOGUE WITH EMPLOYEES

+For both Nissan and its employees to continue to grow in the face of globally expanding corporate activities, employees need to understand the direction in which the company is moving and implement their own actions toward the achievement of business objectives.
 Overcoming challenges to achieve those goals can lead to personal growth for the employee and contribute to the realization of the company's vision.
 Nissan is strengthening its communication with employees so they will feel united with the company and be more engaged in tackling the challenges before them.

-Strengthening Communication to Raise Motivation and Build Confidence In order to achieve the Nissan Power 88 mid-term business plan's objectives, all employees need to embrace Nissan's corporate vision and understand the significance of the plan.
-To succeed, employees' pride in the company's achievements and trust in the sustainability of its corporate activities are essential.
-At the same time, employee motivation needs to be enhanced to encourage them to take self-initiated action.
-Internal communication activities are focused on building confidence among employees and increasing their motivation.
+Strengthening Communication to Raise Motivation and Build Confidence

+Nissan worked as a company to promote the Nissan Power 88 midterm business plan during its implementation period through fiscal 2016.
+To achieve the plan's objectives, though, all employees were called on to embrace Nissan's corporate vision and understand the significance of Nissan Power 88.
+Employees' pride in the company's achievements and trust in the sustainability of its corporate activities were essential for the plan's success.
+At the same time, the company needed to motivate employees, encouraging them to take self-initiated action.
+Internal communication activities thus focused on building confidence among employees and increasing their motivation.

 Employee Engagement